xster/flutter-wiki/Triage.md

 * One tool is the milestone field, in particular the "Goals", "Near-term goals", "Stretch goals", "Future", and "Scheduled customer work" milestones for work that doesn't yet have a committed target date and assigned engineer, and the dated milestones for bugs that have an assigned engineer and will definitely not slip beyond a particular month (be conservative when picking milestones!).
 * Another tool is the [Projects](https://github.com/flutter/flutter/projects) page on GitHub.
 Feel free to create new projects as desired, and use it as you see fit.
+* In some circumstances, we can create new milestones that parallel the dated milestones.
+Contact @Hixie before going down this route.

 ## Engine